Los Altos Auto Repair

 Monthly Archives: April 2026

-BRANDY'S TAKE ON THE IMPORTANCE OF VISIBILITY (Cleaning Vehicle Glass)
+THE IMPORTANCE OF VISIBILITY (Cleaning Vehicle Glass)

-Hi all, Brandy here and you know there is nothing worse than not getting a clear picture.
-You know what I mean.
 We've all been through it.
-The vehicle ahead of us kicks up mud, slush, snow, or salt on our windshield, and we can't see a thing.
+The vehicle ahead of us kicks up mud, slush, snow or salt on our windshield and we can't see a thing.
 And not being able to see a thing when we're driving?
 Not a good thing.
-So today, I will bark about how to get a nice, clear picture of what is ahead of you.
-Let's get barkin'!!

 Debris on a vehicle's glass can be blinding when driving directly into the sun.
 And other things can ruin visibility: scratches on the glass, fogged windows, mineral deposits.

-So let's make one thing clear: Your windows.
+So lets make one thing clear: Your windows.
 Here are some tips.

-• Number one rule: don't use abrasives on glass.
+• Number one rule, don't use abrasives on glass.
 That means no gritty cleaners that are made for metal.
 Avoid at all costs those dark green abrasive pads on some kitchen sponges that are made to clean metal pots and pans UNLESS the manufacturer specifically says they can be used on glass.

-• Use the appropriate cleaner for the substance being removed.
+• Use the appropriate cleaner for the substance that's being cleaned off.
 Special automotive glass cleaners are available, and your Allied Auto Works service advisor can make recommendations.

 • Vinegar can work wonders.
 Sometimes you'll see hard, grayish water spots on your windows that nothing seems to take off.
 Distilled white vinegar (available in the grocery store) gets rid of them safely, quickly and easily.